tianamajcan/41013-beverage-buddy/README.md

 Choose robot and gripper:

 To create ‘Beverage Buddy’ we are choosing to use Dobot Magician.
 Dobot Magician has a kit called ‘Soft Gripper’ which appear and act more like human fingers than the regular gripper types.
 This gripper is designed to handle more fragile items and would be more suitable for picking and placing glass or aluminium bottles.
 This type of Gripper is also safe for human-robot collaboration with special silicones which also allow for hygienic handling of beverages and an easy clean.

+variables will be lowercase with words separated by an underscore "my_variable" functions will be cammel case with the first character lowercase  "myFunction" classes will be cammel case with the first character uppercase    "MyClass"

+Classes and functions will have docstrings (a comment that is the first thing under a function or class) comments should be used throughout